blankaex/blog/_posts/2022-01-26-master-duel.md

 As mentioned earlier, it's a new game so there are still some kinks in the client.
 It runs like trash for one, and some aspects of the UX are needlessly high-friction, like not being able to draw automatically during the draw phase.
 The slight delay before showing a boss monster animation is just long enough to notice that the game is still a bit unpolished, but hopefully these sorts of things will be ironed out over the coming patches.

 All in all, this is probably the best version of _Yu-Gi-Oh_ that _Konami_ could have provided.
 It's not a dumb cash grab like _Duel Links_ was, and I can see competitive players sticking around if the game continues on this trajectory.
 I wasn't expecting much going into it, but after experiencing what it had to offer, I'll admit I was pleasantly surprised and will probably be hanging around for a while yet.

+---

+**Edit 22/02/01:**

+ranked is fucking broken lmfao nice fucking game

+{% capture images %}
+    {{ site.url }}/assets/res/2022-01-26-master-duel/ranks.jpg
+{% endcapture %}
+{% include gallery images=images %}

+The current ranks in Master Duel go from Rookie → Bronze → Silver → Gold → Platinum, with 5 tiers in each (except for Rookie which has 2).
+Every time you go up a tier, you get 100 gems.
+So Rookie 2 → Rookie 1 gives you 100 gems, Gold 3 → Gold 2 gives you 100 gems, etc. Around 2000 gems total if my math checks out.

+When season 1 reset, the rewards reset too.
+Then in season 2, you started from the bottom of the previous tier you were in.
+So if you were in Silver 3 in season 1, you get put in Bronze 5 in season 2.
+If you were in Platinum 1, you get put in Gold 5.
+However, _you don't get the rewards for the ranks below your reset placing_.

+So if you start from Gold 5 in season 2, you can't get any of the gems you could have gotten for ranking all the way up to Silver 1.
+On top of this, there are no end of season rewards.
+So as long as you've reached Platinum 1, it doesn't matter if you get demoted—you can end the season at any rank and not miss out on any gems.

+{% capture images %}
+    {{ site.url }}/assets/res/2022-01-26-master-duel/rewards.jpg
+{% endcapture %}
+{% include gallery images=images %}

+That means the optimal strategy is to climb to Platinum 1 to collect all the gems, **and then lose on purpose to demote yourself to Gold**, so that you start from Silver next season and have access to more rewards (you can't demote from Gold to Silver).

+You don't need to be a genius to see how fucking stupid this is, but it gets even better.

+In season 2, the system was updated so that _you can no longer be demoted from Platinum 1_.
+Do you see the problem here?
+Getting to Platinum 1, the highest rank currently in the game, which is meant to be an achievement, **is actually a prison and prevents you from getting the max amount of rewards**.

+If you get to Platinum 1 in season 2, you can no longer demote back down to Gold.
+This means your season 3 will start from Gold 5.
+However if you stop at Platinum 2, you can demote back down to Gold and start season 3 from Silver 5.
+You lose 100 gems in season 2, but gain 500 gems in season 3.

+Do you see the fucking problem here?
+When you get to Platinum 2, the meta is no longer Virtual World and Drytrons.
+The meta is pressing the fucking surrender button before your opponent does so you can lock them in Plat 1 and demote yourself back down to Gold to collect your rewards next season.

+Nice fucking game, I love playing alt+f4 simulator.